Samplergithub769/mtu-xsens-imu-Sensor/README.md

 - Scikit-learn supported machine learning workflows, including model training, scaling, and evaluation metrics.
 - Joblib was used for efficient model serialization to enable reuse in deployment stages.

+### Noise Characterization
+To understand the characteristics of sensor noise, two methods were used:
+**1. Power Spectral density**